 There are various pieces of evidence that you can use in support of your claim.
 These include:

-• Photographs of your injuries.
-If the medical negligence caused visible injuries, then you may want to take photographs of these
+- Photographs of your injuries.
+If the medical negligence caused visible harm, then you may want to take photographs to document that

-• A symptoms diary.
+- A symptom diary.
 You could take a record of how your symptoms progress and the way in which they affect you

 You might also need to attend a medical assessment as part of your claim.
 Even if you don’t look for a solicitor by searching “medical negligence solicitors near me”, this could still be arranged in your local area to reduce travel time.